Energy Sector Construction Disputes

 Decisions made during the design stage have perhaps the most impact, positive or negative, on the later progress of the project.
 Typically, designers will define the functional requirements: how the facility is to perform and under what operating conditions.
 From this point, generally the design is developed, materials and components are selected, operator requirements are integrated and other factors, such as design life, are taken into consideration.
 In parallel, detailed costing scenarios are developed to ensure the design of the facility will fit with the owner’s costing and financing arrangements.
 Most technical challenges are identified and managed during this stage.

 It is not uncommon for the eventual contractor (usually an engineering, procurement and construction contractor) to work hand in hand with the owner to develop and refine the front-end engineering design.
-While this has the advantage of collaboration, the contractor’s interests are not always aligned with the owner’s.
+Although this has the advantage of collaboration, the contractor’s interests are not always aligned with the owner’s.
 For example, contractors may be forced to adopt working methodologies they would not select if the choice were entirely their own, probably as a result of pricing pressure, brought to bear to ensure the project can be completed within certain cost constraints.
-Depending on the pricing methodology for the construction works, these issues tend to simmer, bubbling to the surface at a later stage.
+Depending on the pricing methodology for the construction work, these issues tend to simmer for a good while, bubbling to the surface at a later stage.

 As touched on above, construction disputes are almost invariably founded on the balance in the contracting framework.
 Timely performance is often a central cause, and likely to lead to significant financial consequences.
 Like most traditional construction disputes, claims that stem from delay or disruption include, on the one hand, increased build costs, exposure to liquidated damages or reductions in any contractual incentive regimes, and on the other, claims arising from losses to production, breach of ancillary agreements and those relating to the financing arrangements.
 Given the importance of energy projects, disputes are also likely to bring with them the added pressure of government influence and publicity.